-- 3. Watch for typos an error in the CC3DML syntax will generate an error pointing to the offending line - 4.
-Modify/reuse examples when possible, rather than starting from scratch saves a lot of time
+- 3. Watch for typos if there is an error in the XML syntax CC3D will give you an error pointing to the location of an offending line - 4.
+Modify/reuse available examples rather than starting from scratch saves a lot of time